Standard C++ Modules

 Reduce duplications

-While it is legal to have duplicated declarations in the global module fragments of different module units, it is not free for clang to deal with the duplicated declarations.
-In other word, for a translation unit, it will compile slower if the translation unit itself and its importing module units contains a lot duplicated declarations.
+While it is valid to have duplicated declarations in the global module fragments of different module units, it is not free for Clang to deal with the duplicated declarations.
+A translation unit will compile more slowly if there is a lot of duplicated declarations between the translation unit and modules it imports.
+For example:

 // M-partA.cppm